peimanja/promtool-action/README.md

 ## Usage

 Promtool GitHub Actions are a single GitHub Action that executes different promtool subcommands depending on the content of the GitHub Actions YAML file.
-Right now only `rules` and `config` is supported which runs `promtool check rules` and `promtool check config` for the given files.
+Right now only `rules`, `config` or `test` is supported which runs `promtool check rules`, `promtool check config` or ` promtool test rules` for the given files.

 ```yaml
 name: Check Prometheus Alert rules